 Being a starter or a recall starter is a major responsibility in a track meet, and you can have a positive or a negative impact on the satisfaction and enjoyment an athlete will have in participating in the sport, depending on how well you do your job.
 This monograph has attempted to present information on the major aspects of the mechanics and techniques of being a good starter.
 Practice the skills discussed here, observe other starters, take the time to practice voice commands and use a stopwatch to time your holds, stand in front of a mirror to observe your body language and arm signals.
 These will help with your mechanics.
-However, it still boils down to knowing the rules and using common sense in applying them.
+However, it still comes down to knowing the rules and using common sense in applying them.
 Again, all your actions and decisions should be focused on the good of all the athletes, the basic principle being to ensure that no athlete gains an unfair advantage over the other competitors, and no athlete has to compete under an unfair disadvantage.

-The remaining sections of this monograph include a list of equipment that a starter should have for a meet, and checklists of responsibilities for the starter and the recall starter.
+The remaining sections of this monograph include a list of equipment a starter should have for a meet, and checklists of responsibilities for the starter and the recall starter, plus an essay on making non-routine decisions at the starting line.